Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Results

+In Fig. \ref{fig2}, panels c and d, we report the Seebeck coefficient $S$ for n-type (p-type) doping concentrations, with aiBTE results in dashed lines and aiWTE in solid lines.
+The Seebeck coefficient is usually expected to have negative values for n-type doping and positive for p-type.
+However, there are deviations from this behavior, and the Seebeck coefficient can even change sign when temperature is varied at fixed doping concentrations.
+This complex behavior is not caused by the off-diagonal terms of the Wigner distributions, and the Seebeck coefficient sign changes are observed when using the aiBTE as well, e.g. due to the bipolar effect where minority carriers are thermally excited across the band gap.
+Such behavior has been found for Bi$_2$Te$_3$ \cite{https://doi.org/10.1002/aelm.201800904} and CoSb$_3$ \cite{PhysRevB.81.045204}, where the Seebeck coefficient exhibits marked temperature dependence.

+The Wigner correction tends to make the Seebeck coefficient smaller in absolute value, which may be attributed to the electrical conductivity appearing at the denominator of the definition of the Seebeck coefficient.
+As for the case of electrical conductivity, the off-diagonal correction is more prominent at small values of doping concentrations and low temperatures.
+This may have a significant consequence when estimating thermoelectric properties, such as the power factor that depends on the square of the Seebeck coefficient.
+In this case, the inclusion of off-diagonal components of the Wigner distribution lead to a revision of power factor estimates to smaller values.

 We now examine the relationship of electrical conductivity $\sigma$ and open-circuit electronic thermal conductivity $\kappa_{\text{el}}$.
 The Wiedemann-Franz (WF) law defines the Lorenz number $L=\frac{\kappa_{\text{el}}}{\sigma T}$, which in the ideal metallic limit is a constant $L_0=2.44 \cdot 10^{-8}$ W$\Omega$K$^{-2}$.
 Knowledge of $L$ is necessary to decouple the electronic contribution $\kappa_{\text{el}}$ and the lattice contribution $\kappa_{\text{ph}}$ from measurements of the total $\kappa$.
-In Fig. \ref{fig2}c, we plot the computed ratio $\frac{L}{L_0}$ for several doping concentrations and temperatures, using both BTE and WTE.
+In Figure \ref{fig2} e and f we plot the computed ratio $\frac{L}{L_0}$ for several temperatures and n-type or p-type kind of doping concentrations, using both aiBTE and aiWTE in dashed and solid lines respectively.
 At high doping the system has metallic character, and both predictions closely follow the WF law.
-In the case of small doping, in the bipolar regime, the semiclassical BTE predicts large deviations from the WF law, as has been discussed previously \cite{doi:10.1002/aenm.201870095, doi:10.1063/1.4908244, PhysRevB.85.205410, PhysRevB.99.020305}.
-Remarkably, in the WTE solution the Lorenz numbers are much closer to the expected range for semiconductors, indicating that quantum transport effects included in the WTE strongly suppress bipolar deviations and work towards restoring the validity of the WF law.
+In the case of small doping, in the bipolar regime, the semiclassical aiBTE predicts large deviations from the WF law, as has been discussed previously \cite{doi:10.1002/aenm.201870095, doi:10.1063/1.4908244, PhysRevB.85.205410, PhysRevB.99.020305}.
+Remarkably, in the aiWTE solution the Lorenz numbers are much closer to the expected range for semiconductors, indicating that quantum transport effects included in the aiWTE strongly suppress deviations and work towards restoring the validity of the WF law.